MarkMCFC/seep/README.md

 2, Sign up for free at Cloudflare using your 10 minute email address https://dash.cloudflare.com
-Verify the signup email! now you close 10 minute email
+Verify the signup email! now you can close 10 minute email

 3, On cloudflare look on the left menus for 'Compute Workers' Cick it 4, Start with Hello World!: Click 'Get Started'